bmstu-iu9/refal-5-lambda/doc/historical/note000.en.md

     ResultTerm = PatternTerm | '<' | '>' .

-And describe such state machine will be much easyer (in REFAL it is surprisingly easy to write state machine programs).
+And describe such state machine will be much easier (in REFAL it is surprisingly easy to write state machine programs).
 After finishing the pattern and result analysis it is possible to separately check the brackets balance in them.
 In program I went much further: in separate procedure I took out the variables